Cwantic/Documentation/Python/Configuration.md

 >Python 3.7

-The directory of Python's sources is :
+The directory of Python sources is :

 >C:\ProgramData\Cwantic\MetaPiping\Settings\Pythons